mblstamps/stamps2018/README.md

 ### Code of Conduct and Accessibility

-* We operate under a [Code of Conduct]
+* We operate under a [Code of Conduct](CoC.md)
-* If you have any accessibility needs or would like support for nursing, contact Tracy Teal
+* If you have any accessibility needs or need designated time or space for nursing, contact Tracy Teal or MBL's [Equal Employment Opportunity Coordinator](http://www.mbl.edu/hr/employment/equal-employment-opportunity-affirmative-action/accommodation-of-individuals-with-disabilities/)

 ### Course Communications and Notes